-1807.
+1808.
 Appeals of Automatic Suspensions

-At the request of the BGL Referee-In-Chief or as a result of a motion passed by the Members, a meeting shall be convened to review an automatic suspension.

-A protest from an Associationmust come from the Association’s President to the BGL Vice President via the Protests, Grievances and Appeals form (Appendix A).
+A protest from a Player or Team Staff must come from the Association’s President to the BGL Vice President via the Protests, Grievances and Appeals form (Appendix A).

-Rationale: As sated above, Zero tolerance policies impose predetermined penalties regardless of individual culpability, extenuating circumstances, or past history.
+Rationale: As stated above, Zero tolerance policies impose predetermined penalties regardless of individual culpability, extenuating circumstances, or past history.
 Another important principle of these policies is to be consistent so reviewing automatic suspensions should not be coming from anyone but the suspended Player or Coach.